 Not only are pests disgusting, but once customers find out about them, it is unlikely that they will return to your establishment.
 They are also likely to spread the news about your pest infestation, which will scare off potential customers.
 This loss of business could ultimately affect your business’ livelihood.

-In summary, pest control is vital to the success of your business and should be taken seriously.
+Pest control is vital to the success of your business and should be taken seriously.
 It is a year long threat, therefore, it should always be at the forefront of your mind when it comes to restaurant cleanliness -- especially when preparing for an upcoming health inspection.